 The Mammoth Hot Springs are known for the terraces that were formed over centuries of hot water bubbling up from the ground then cooling the calcium carbonate deposits.
 Watch for elk grazing near the edge of the springs as you walk along the numerous boardwalks.
 Avoid direct contact with the water, which can easily cause burns.

 Yellowstone Lake is one of the world’s largest alpine lakes and one of the biggest bodies of water in Yellowstone National Park Wyoming.
-It is 132-square-miles and has 141 miles of shoreline its one of the best things to do in Yellowstone.
+At 132-square-miles and with 141 miles of shoreline its one of the best things to do in Yellowstone.
 The Lake was formed when the glaciers that once covered the region melted into a crater formed by a volcano.
 Visitors will often see moose, elk, waterfowl, and other wildlife.
 The lake offers excellent fishing with an abundant supply of trout.

 There are approximately 350 identified waterfalls of more than 15 feet in Yellowstone.
 Many can be seen from roadside trails which make for a super scenic drive.
 If you’re wondering what to see in Yellowstone, we recommend these seven fabulous waterfalls that don’t require hiking to see them (but here are our top hiking tips for beginners in case you need them!)

 - Firehole Falls